Here are some manual testing interview questions and answers.

 2. What is the difference between a test plan and a QA plan?

 A test plan tells what needs to be done to test the product and includes how quality control will work to identify errors and defects.
-On the other hand a QA plan is more concerned with prevention of errors and defects rather than testing and fixing them.
+On the other hand, a QA plan is more concerned with the prevention of errors and defects rather than testing and fixing them.

 3. How to test an application if the requirements are not available?

 If requirements documentation is not available for an application, a test plan can be written based on assumptions made about the application.
 Assumptions that are made should be well documented in the test plan.

 Peer reviews are reviews conducted among people who are working in the same team.
 For example, a test case that was written by one QA engineer may be reviewed by a developer and/or another QA engineer.

 5. Give an example of what can be done when a bug is found.